-Some legislation in the 108th Congress would have authorized states to compel remote vendors to collect sales and use taxes.35 Even though the bills address the collection of state sales and use taxes, not state corporate income taxes, some policymakers believe that the issues are similar to those surrounding the state corporate income tax.
-Related legislation would have established a "physical presence" standard for business activity taxes (BATs, primarily state corporate income taxes).
-Following is a brief overview of selected legislation introduced in the 108th Congress that would have affected state corporate income taxes.
-To date, the 109th Congress has not taken up this issue.
+Legislation in the 109th Congress would have authorized states to compel remote vendors to collect sales and use taxes.
+Even though the bills address the collection of state sales and use taxes, not state corporate income taxes, some policymakers believe that the issues are similar to those surrounding the state corporate income tax.
+Related legislation would have established a "physical presence" standard for